MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/configure-fci.md

 At the end of these instructions, all files in your selected folder will be classified with the custom property of RMS, and these files will then be protected by Rights Management.
 For a more complex configuration that selectively protects some files and not others, you can then create or use a different classification property and rule, with a file management task that protects just those files.

-Note that if you make changes to the Rights Management template that you use for FCI, you must run `Get-RMSTemplate -Force` on the file server computer to get the updated template.
-The updated template is then used to protect new files.
-If the changes to the template are important enough to reprotect the files on the file server, you can do this by running the Protect-RMSFile cmdlet interactively with an account that has the Export or Full Control usage rights for the files.
-You must also run `Get-RMSTemplate -Force` on this file server computer if you publish a new template that you want to use for FCI.
+Note that if you make changes to the Rights Management template that you use for FCI, the computer account that runs the script to protect the files does not automatically get the updated template.
+To do so, in the script, locate the commented out `Get-RMSTemplate -Force` command, and remove the `#` comment character.
+When the updated template is downloaded (the script has run at least one time), you can comment out this additional command so that the templates are not unnecessarily downloaded each time.
+If the changes to the template are important enough to reprotect the files on the file server, you can do this interactively by running the Protect-RMSFile cmdlet with an account that has the Export or Full Control usage rights for the files.
+You must also run `Get-RMSTemplate -Force` if you publish a new template that you want to use for FCI.

 ### Save the Windows PowerShell script